-When studying the Bible, you will come across two main sections, the Old

-  Testament and the New Testament.
-Compiled together into one unified whole, the

-  Bible is composed of many different books and includes a vast array of literary

-  styles such as short stories, letters, poetry, and historical accounts.
+When studying the Holy Bible, you will come across two main sections, the Old Testament and the New Testament.
+Compiled together into one unified whole, the entire Bible is composed of many different books and includes a vast array of literary styles such as short stories, letters, poetry, and historical accounts.

-  In addition to serving as the foundational religious text for Christians, the

-  Bible is an important resource for scholars seeking to gain insight into the

-  history and languages of the time in which it was written.
-To better understand

-  the two different parts of the Bible, we lay out some of the main differences

-  between the Old and New Testaments.
-No matter how you come to them, the Old and

-  New Testaments offer profound spiritual wisdom and allow us a glimpse at the

-  ways in which people and cultures of the past understood their relationship to

-  God.
-Today, the Bible is one of the best-selling books in the world and is

-  translated into over 700 different languages.
+In addition to serving as the foundational religious text for Christians, the Bible is an important resource for scholars seeking to gain insight into the history and languages of the time in which it was written.
+To better understand the two different parts of the Bible, we lay out some of the main differences between the Old Testament and New Testament.
+No matter how you come to them, the Old and New Testaments offer profound spiritual wisdom and allow us a glimpse at the ways in which people and cultures of the past understood their relationship to God.
+Today, the Bible is one of the best-selling books in the world and is translated into over 700 different languages.

 The Old Testament

 The Old Testament is the first section of the Bible and documents everything from the creation of life up until the birth of Jesus.
 The Old Testament consists of 39 different books that document the ancient history of Israel and serve as the moral teachings and basis of the Christian faith.
 The Hebrew Bible, which is in many ways the foundation of the Old Testament, is traditionally broken down into three different sections, the Torah, the Nevi’im, and the Ketuvim.
 The first part of the Hebrew Bible consists of the first five books: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.